Journaling has become a huge trend in the US, with sales of journals growing year on year.

 Health and Wellness expert, Gabrielle Kassel, blogged about her own experience of journaling her workouts.

-She noted a number of different benefits, including how it held her accountable, increased her flexibility and enabled her to get even more from her own body.
+She noted different benefits, including how it held her accountable, increased her flexibility and boosted her motivation.

 5: Helps Manage Chronic Pain